How to create an ebook step by step

 - Sustainability – While readers always have the option to print out the ebook, its digital format is good for the environment, as it prevents unnecessary paper waste.

-- Searchability – Readers have the ability to browse with search feature and jump around to specific sections.
+- Searchability – Readers have the ability to browse with the search feature and jump around to specific sections.

 - Possibility – Digital books allow you to embed or link to more of your content and social media, to keep your audience engaged with your online business.